anosckin/Regex-and-NFA/README.md

 - parentheses are allowed
 - empty strings do not have symbols but can be written as ()

-the code outputs (standard output) the NFA whos language is given regex
+the code outputs (standard output) the NFA whos language is the given regex
 - number of states is less than or equal to the length of the given string + 1
 - start state is always 0
 - nodes are numbered from 0